CompileCorp/Shift/wiki/Shift.Wiki/architecture/assembly-loading.md

 - **Embedded Resources**: Access DMD/DMDX files embedded as assembly resources
 - **Priority-based Loading**: First assembly wins when duplicate mixins/tables are found
 - **Proper Mixin Application**: Mixins are loaded first and available when parsing tables
+- **Namespace Filtering**: Optionally filter resources by namespace to load only specific subsets of models

 ### CLI Integration